espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

 The verification process:
 1. Calculates a SHA256 hash of all TLV entries except signature blocks
-2. Verifies the signature using the embedded public key in the signature block
+2. Verifies the public key in the signature block, by comparing it's  digest with efuse and verifies the signature using the embedded public key in the signature block
 3. Multiple signature blocks are supported.
 This is for if one signing key is revoked, the partition can still be verified using another valid key(s).
 4. Returns `ESP_OK` if any signature block verification succeeds